Find Your Thrill with Blueberry Chill (Hours)

 What's a Chill Hour?

-You're happily choosing your blueberries from our catalog or website when you suddenly notice extra numbers in the descriptions.
-Number of chill hours?
-Isn't it enough to know your USDA plant hardiness zone?
-That's about cold temperatures -- why do you need another number?
 The USDA zone tells you the coldest temperatures in your area.
 Broadly speaking, the chill hours tell you how long the cold temperatures last.
 The traditional definition of a chill hour is any hour under 45°F. But wait, there's more.
 Academics have competing theories on what "chill" means.
-Some say the chill only counts if the temperature is between 45°F and 34°F. Some differ over chill calculations for the Utah model, and let's not forget the new Dynamic model....
-If this debate sounds like your cup of iced tea, follow those links.
+Some say the chill only counts if the temperature is between 45°F and 34°F. Others differ over chill calculations for the Utah model, and let's not forget the new Dynamic model.

 How to Count Chill Hours

 Here's the best way to count chill hours: get someone else to do it!
 Luckily, there are institutions already tracking this information.
 Farmers and gardeners in most California counties have access to official data on chill hours through the Pomology Weather Service at the Fruit & Nut Research Information Center.
 This service records chill hours -- so you don't have to.
-If you're not covered by this weather service, contact your Master Gardeners and Farm Advisors to find out your local source of chill hour information.
+If you're not covered by this weather service, contact your Master Gardeners or local Farm Advisors to find out your local source of chill hour information.

 Chill Hours are Important to Blueberries